ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The HTTPS server MAY choose to omit checks 4 or 5.
-This will place the server at risk of having its data store filled up by invalid data, but can also allow a server to identify interesting certificate or certificate chains that omit valid SCTs, or do not chain to a trusted root.
+This will place the server at risk of having its data store filled up by invalid data, but can also allow a server to identify interesting certificates or certificate chains that omit valid SCTs, or do not chain to a trusted root.
 This information may enable an HTTPS server operator to detect attacks or unusual behavior of Certificate Authorities even outside